-We have added a time selection and a volume

-envelope to the track and inserted points at the start and end of the break.
+We have added a time selection and a volume envelope to the track and inserted points at the start and end of the break.
 Automation for the bouzouki is set to latch preview mode.
 If the automation button is not visible this can be set from the right click context menu.

-- 2. We play the song, adjusting the volume control until we are happy with the level (in this case at +2.17dB).
-Notice, however, that the envelope has not yet been changed. - 3.
-We now display the actions list (Actions, Show action list) and run Automation: Write current values for actively-writing envelopes to time selection.
+2. We play the song, adjusting the volume control until we are happy with the level (in this case at +2.17dB).

+Notice, however, that the envelope has not yet been changed.

+3. We now display the actions list (Actions, Show action list) and run Automation:

+Write current values for actively-writing envelopes to time selection.
 The envelope is now adjusted (see below).
 Finally we can reset the track automation to trim/read mode.

-You can use latch preview mode on more than one envelope on a track, or on more than one track.
-You might want to use "write to" options other than to time selection.
-Keeping this in mind, here is a summary of the main actions available.
-These can be assigned to keyboard shortcuts, toolbars, and/or menus (Chapter 15).
+You can use latch preview mode on more than one envelope on a track, and/or on more than one track.
+There are "write to" options other than to time selection.
+Here are some available actions.
+They can be assigned to keyboard shortcuts, toolbars, and/or menus (Chapter 15).

-Set/Write/Clear Automation Mode Actions (see Actions List for full list) Set automation mode actions:
+Set/Write/Clear Automation Mode Actions (see Actions List for full list)

+Set automation mode actions:

-Automation: Set track automation mode to ... [latch or latch preview or read or touch or trim/read or write] Automation: Set all tracks automation mode to ... [latch or latch preview or read or touch or trim/read or write) Global automation override: All automation in... ... [latch or latch preview or read or touch or trim/read or write] mode
+Automation: Set track automation mode to ... [latch or latch preview or read or touch or trim/read or write] Automation: Set all tracks automation mode to ... [latch or latch preview or read or touch or trim/read or write] Global automation override: All automation in... [latch or latch preview or read or touch or trim/read or write]